merbaz/stock-market-analyzer-alpha-vantage/README.md

 # Stock Market Analyzer

-A FastAPI server for analyzing stock market data using the Alpha Vantage API.
+A FastAPI server for analyzing stock market data using the Alpha Vantage API with comprehensive risk and reward analysis.

 ## Setup